 The Provost administers Drexel's contract policy, as described in the general rules stated below.
 No other administrative officer may authorize exceptions to the general rules.
 In a rare instance, where special circumstances need to be taken into account, the provost should be advised by memorandum of details of the case.
-After appropriate review and consultation, s/he will then authorize whatever action is consistent with the best interests of the University.
+After appropriate review and consultation, they will then authorize whatever action is consistent with the best interests of the University.

 Drexel's full-time faculty are expected to devote full-time effort on Drexel's behalf.
 Therefore, faculty members will not simultaneously teach courses at other institutions during the regular academic year.
 Full-time academic personnel may, of course, serve as visiting professors at other institutions while on leave of absence from Drexel during a summer term in which they have no academic load at Drexel.